 § Discussed with PAC and SPC

-§ Communicated to parents by sending home a copy of Glen's Code of Conduct in the student planner and by posting the Glen's Code of Conduct on both our intranet and public websites
+§ Communicated to parents by sending home a copy of Glen's Code of Conduct in the student planner and by posting the Glen's Code of Conduct on our website

 The elements in the Glen Code of Conduct will be implemented in numerous ways throughout the school year.
 Strategies and structures utilized will include:

-§ three welcome back school assemblies (Sept, Jan and March), direct classroom teaching and discussion
+§ school assemblies, direct classroom teaching and discussion

 § student group work